Tutorial: Gate-based superconducting quantum computing

-Another important phenomenon that must be considered is the Purcell effect that refers to the increase in the spontaneous emission rate of a qubit, i.e., the reduction in $T_1$, by the resonator coupled to the qubit.
-The Purcell effect is maximized when $\omega_\textrm{q} = \omega_\textrm{r}$ because it is caused by the resonator concentrating the density of decay channels.\cite{agarwal} Therefore, if $\Delta_\textrm{qr}$ is not large enough, $T_1$ will be severely limited.\cite{houck2008} The problem is that a large $\Delta_\textrm{qr}$ is not always desirable because the resulting $\chi$ might be too small to ensure a high readout fidelity.
-To maximize the readout fidelity while maintaining the fast readout capability, the Purcell filter was developed.
-Contrary to the Purcell effect, the Purcell filter ``filters out'' the density of decay channels near the qubit transition frequency; hence, it protects the qubit from the unwanted acceleration of energy relaxation.
+Another important phenomenon to consider is the Purcell effect, which refers to the enhancement of the spontaneous emission rate of a qubit, i.e., the reduction in $T_1$, due to its coupling to a resonator.
+The presence of the resonator imposes boundary conditions on the electromagnetic field modes with which the qubit interacts, altering the density of states accessible to the emitted photon.
+Consequently, the Purcell effect is maximized when $\omega_\mathrm{q} = \omega_\mathrm{r}$ because the resonator strongly enhances the local density of states at its resonant frequency, thereby increasing the decay probability of the qubit.\cite{agarwal} Therefore, if the detuning $\Delta_\mathrm{qr}$ is not large enough, $T_1$ will be severely limited.\cite{houck2008} However, simply increasing $\Delta_\mathrm{qr}$ is not always desirable, as the resulting dispersive shift $\chi$ might become too small to ensure high readout fidelity.
+To maximize readout fidelity while maintaining fast readout capability, the Purcell filter was developed.
+By modifying the electromagnetic environment, the Purcell filter suppresses the density of states at the qubit transition frequency; hence, it protects the qubit from the unwanted acceleration of energy relaxation.
 For details, see Refs.~\onlinecite{reed2010, sete2015}.